AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ## 6. Using Git Reflog

-If you thought git's interactive rebase was neat, wait until you see `git reflog` in action.

 You can think of reflog as git for git—like an internal record-keeping system that tracks most of your actions.
 From [git's documentation on reflog](https://git-scm.com/docs/git-reflog):

 {% quote "git reflog Documentation", "https://git-scm.com/docs/git-reflog" %}
   Reference logs, or "reflogs", record when the tips of branches and other references were updated in the local repository.
 Reflogs are useful in various Git commands, to specify the old value of a reference.
 {% endquote %}

 `reflog` stands for "reference log": a series of snapshots for the different states of the `HEAD` pointer over time.
-This means that any time a commit is introduced, deleted, or amended, or a new branch is checked out, or an old commit's hash is rewritten, those changes will be logged in `reflog`.
-Translation?
-You'll be able to travel back in time to undo potentially unwanted changes even if they were seemingly irreversible.
+This means that any time a commit is introduced, deleted, or amended, or a new branch is checked out, or an old commit's hash is rewritten, those changes will be logged in `reflog`, so you can travel back in time to undo potentially unwanted changes even if they were seemingly irreversible.

 Viewing the reflog for a git repository couldn't be easier: